Home » Easy Whole Wheat French Toast (Stuffed)

 • There are so many delicious options with whole wheat french toast.
 You can use any flavor of jam such as strawberry, raspberry, blueberry or lingonberry.

-• Serve french toast with fresh fruit.
+• For something fresh, serve french toast with fresh fruit.
 Or add sliced bananas on top for a real treat!
+You can also addin a layer of peanut butter for richness.

-• Use heavy cream, half and half or plant based milk such as almond milk.
+• Instead of regular milk, use havy cream, half and half or plant based milk such as almond milk.

-• Garnish with chopped nuts such as slivered almonds, walnut or pecans.
+• For more texture, garnish with chopped nuts such as slivered almonds, walnut or pecans.

-Recipe inspiration for this healthy french toast recipe
+Recipe inspiration for this Whole Wheat French Toast recipe

 Looking for other recipe ideas?
 Subscribe to my monthly newsletter and receive delicious recipes sent straight to your inbox!